Restricted Residence

 Despite inconclusive scientific consensus of the long-term effects of radiation in the area, in 2017 the Japanese government began to reduce the exclusion zones and heavily financially incentivise residents to return to what were formerly bustling towns, with nearly 27,000 living and working there.
 Now, the area is eerily empty, with just a few hundred people brave enough to return.
 With the reactor still unrepaired and uninhabitable radiation hotspots scattered across the landscape, some believe these areas will not be safe for 50 years or longer.

 Restricted Residence employs thermal technology used in industrial surveying and medicine, but applied as a metaphor for hidden stresses of living in a potentially toxic environment.
-It raises questions about what exactly the human costs of manmade disasters are and our urgent need to find and implement energy systems that impact less on our fragile environment and generations of the future.
+It raises questions about what exactly the human costs of manmade disasters are and our urgent need to find and implement energy systems that impact less on our environment and generations of the future.

 Monograph published by Loose Joints is available to purchase here.